RosenZhu/csi-afl/readme.md

 # Overview
+Use a table to indicate whether an edge has been examined or not.

 CSI-Fuzz aims to fuzz binaries efficiently, which uses the idea of full-speed fuzzing.

 The current version is for non-PIE binaries.